DragnaCarta/Curse-of-Strahd-Reloaded/_misc/Prep.md

 	* The closet opens to a blank stone wall, when the party sees this, the windows in the Lounge slam open.
 Looking outside, read from the description.
 * Fifth Floor
 	* This area is largely as described in <span class="citation">K49.
 Lounge (p.
 70)</span> and <span class="citation">K50.
 Guest Room (p.
 70)</span>.
 However, the castle’s stone is bright, clean, and freshly carved, with its furniture pristine and newly crafted.
 In addition, the door leading to <span class="citation">K49.
 Lounge (p.
 70)</span> lacks the ornate gold lock from [[#O8a.
 The First Level]].

+# 23 NOV 2025
+Starting 14 Neyavr, night

+* Picking up after the fight with Strahd.
+* Party may move east toward the central staircase from the larders.
+* Party will enter the chamberlains office.
+	* Find secret door, passageway will be walled off.
+	* Find an ornate golden key with similar decoration to the lock found on the Guest Suite door found after you all woke up earlier.
+* Party will eventually attempt to leave via the door they entered the Bloody Keep, which will deposit them just outside the closet in the first level of the nightmare.
+* Party will attempt to unlock the door, the player doing so making a check.
+* The clock will chime and the spirit of Varushka will appear behind the players.
+* The players may attempt to negotiate or combat the spirit.
+* Afterwards the party will wake up, and a shadow will appear on the wall, who will open the closet and trapdoor, trying to get the party to follow it.
+	* The shadow will guide the players through the element and familiar rooms and up the offstair toward the tower roof.
+	* Halfway up the offstair it will show them a section of the wall...
+* The players may attempt to explore the castle at this point, or return to the Guest Suite.